Confidence-Calibrated Face and Kinship Verification: Introduction

 \section{Introduction}

-Face and kinship verification are two popular facial analysis tasks in computer vision.
-Face verification attempts to determine whether or not a given pair of face samples belong to the same subject\cite{face_verification}.
-Kinship verification aims to predict whether or not there is a kin relation between a given pair of face samples\cite{kinship1}.
-Face and kinship verification tasks based on deep learning technologies have achieved remarkable performance under controlled conditions in the past decade.
+\IEEEPARstart{F}ace and kinship verification are two popular facial analysis tasks in computer vision.
+Face verification attempts to determine whether a given pair of face samples belongs to the same individual \cite{chopra2005learning}.
+Kinship verification aims to predict the existence of a kin relation between a given pair of face samples \cite{fang2010towards}.
+Over the past decade, face and kinship verification tasks have achieved remarkable advancements attributed to the application of deep learning technologies, particularly under controlled conditions.
 However, the two tasks in the wild are still challenging due to large intra-class variations, such as complex background, occlusion, and a variety of variations on illumination, pose and facial expression.
 Prior works on face and kinship verification are generally devoted to improve prediction accuracy, while paying little attention to confidence estimation.
-We argue that the reliability is also a key measure for evaluating the performance of these verification algorithms, and it becomes even more crucial for those verification systems deployed in high-risk scenarios.
+We contend that the reliability is also a key measure for evaluating the performance of these verification algorithms, and it becomes even more crucial for those verification systems deployed in high-risk scenarios.
 In this paper, we focus on modeling confidence estimation and calibration for face and kinship verification.